XCP-ng vs. Proxmox: Side-by-Side Comparison

 XCP-ng works with the Xen Orchestra Web UI and XCP-ng Center (Windows-based), allowing you to manage, monitor, and administer all your data and infrastructure from a single interface.

-Proxmox Virtual Environment (VE) is a type-1 hypervisor that runs directly on the host machine’s hardware and is used to create virtual machines and LXC containers.
-It is a Debian-based Linux distribution that is free, publicly accessible, and allows for enterprise-class virtualization.
+Proxmox Virtual Environment (VE) is a hypervisor (type-1) that runs directly on the hosts hardware and is used to create VMs and LXC containers.
+It is Debian-based, free, publicly accessible, and enterprise-class virtualization.

 Like XCP-ng, Proxmox is an open-source server virtualization management solution that enables users to utilize KVM virtualization.
 Proxmox VE is easy to install and offers an easy-to-use web interface for containers and VM management (virtual machines), and associated resources on Proxmox nodes and clusters.